 Below you can find a selection of highlighted publications of our group.
 A full publication list can be found here:

-Recent review articles about diamond magnetometry can be found here:
+Recent review articles about diamond based quantum sensing can be found here:

 Nanoscale MRI for Selective Labeling and Localized Free Radical Measurements in the Acrosomes of Single Sperm Cells